Uh Oh! A Water Spill on Leather…

 So now the tide mark has been spread out so that it is more diffuse and irregular.
 It probably looks worse that it did at the outset, but this is actually progress!

 Then you must be patient and allow the item to dry naturally, at room temperature, and away from any direct heat.
 If possible, it is a good idea to reshape the item by stuffing it with paper or some such, just in the same way as we stuff our wet shoes with newspaper to stop them shrinking as they dry.
 Finally, a little feed of Hide Cream will help to restore the feel of the leather when the trauma is all over.

-When exactly this problem occurred to one of our own iPhone cases, it was a perfect opportunity to practise our preaching and record the results of dealing with a water spill on leather.
-The Phone Case in our Raspberry Atlantic leather, had been resting in a puddle of condensation and was found with one edge very wet and a nasty tide mark developing.
-Extra wetting was the immediate action.
-The finish on the leather was quite resistant to that and you can see from the images that it tended to seep in from the edges all around, faster than working across from the original wet bit.
-However, this is not a problem as the trick is to work on graduation of the wet edge – going for a wet to damp to dry result.
-Then a slow drying was in order, with occasional checking for shrinkage by popping in the phone (though not leaving it in for fear of a damp iPhone….)
+When exactly this problem occurred when one of our own Kitty beauty bags came to rest in a basin of water, it was a perfect opportunity to practise our preaching and record the results of dealing with a water spill on leather.
+It was found with a very soggy bottom and a nasty tide mark developing, so extra wetting was the immediate action.
+The finish on the leather was quite resistant to that, however, this is not a problem as the trick is to work on the graduation of the wet edge – going for a wet to damp to dry result.
+Then a slow drying was in order.

-As the third image shows, the quality of the leather shines through in its total recovery with no visible marks.
+As this last image shows, the quality of the leather shines through in its total recovery with virtually no sign of the drama.
 Just need to treat it to a little Hide Cream now.

 Would you like to know more?
 Why not sign up for our emails – you’ll be the first to hear about our news and special offers, plus more good knowledge about how to look after your favourite leather products.